 A working holiday differs from the standard holiday or backpacking trip as it allows you to work and make money while you travel.
-Choosing a Working Holiday Visa means that you can usually afford to stay for a longer period of time in New Zealand and save for all of the amazing experiences that the country has to offer, while also getting an insight into Kiwi culture and laying down roots and memories somewhere else in the world.
+Choosing a New Zealand Working Holiday Visa means that you can usually afford to stay for a longer period of time because you have the option to work, stop and save for all of the amazing experiences that the country has to offer.
+Staying longer on a New Zealand Working Holiday Visa also means more of an insight into Kiwi culture and the opportunity to lay dow solid roots and memories somewhere else in the world.

 The working holiday visa programme is available for foreign travellers between the ages of 18-30 (up to 35 for some countries) and comes with very few prerequisites.
 The best place to start your research into the WHV is the New Zealand immigration website.
 Here you can enter personal details including your age and home country, and you can find out whether you are eligible for the visa within seconds.

-One rule attached to New Zealand’s WHV is that you cannot accept a permanent job role, so you’re going to want to look for temporary or casual job opportunities.
-There’S no shortage of these up and down the country and you can find a job in pretty much any field you can imagine.
+One rule attached to the New Zealand Working Holiday Visa is that you cannot accept a permanent job role, so you’re going to want to look for temporary or casual job opportunities.
+There’s no shortage of these up and down the country and you can find a job in pretty much any field you can imagine.

 In the second half of the year, I moved to a beautiful town called Taupo on the North Island.
 The nature in this region is just out of this world; there are natural hot pools, volcanoes, lakes, rivers and dense, lush bush everywhere.
 I didn’t have much of a plan on arriving here so I took up a job as a receptionist in a hostel and did some housekeeping to cover my bills.